-Associate Professor, Humanities, History and Social Sciences
+Humanities, History, and Social Sciences

 Psychology professor Rami Gabriel talks about arts, sciences and playing music.

-What’s it like being in a scientific field at an arts school?
 How do you engage with students at what’s primarily known as an arts college?

 My courses are structured in a certain way.
 What I try to do with all my classes is show that each topic, whether it’s consciousness or self and identity, has multiple approaches.
 So there is the scientific approach, and I give them that approach in the beginning.
 And then I start to open it up, and start showing them that even these scientific or biological things have sources in cultural and social implications and influences.

 [One class I’ve taught is] called Sex, Death, and the Unconscious: Freud and His Legacy on 20th Century Arts.
 So this is a good example of how I can mix two sides.
 The first five weeks are all Freud—doing primary source reading of Freud himself, finding out what he meant by sex, death, and the unconscious.
 And the rest of the class I focus on each type in art.
 So I’ll do sex in film that was influenced by or is part of the legacy of Freud; I do poetry, literature, animation, popular culture.
 I show how psychologists of the 20th century strongly influenced the pop culture of the 20th century.

 A colleague of yours mentioned you do a lot with music.
 Can you talk more about that?

 I’m a professional musician.
 I’ve played in a variety of formats.
 I play classical Arabic music and Egyptian and Lebanese music.
 I play with a group that mixes Arabic music and jazz called Swing Hakim.
 I play the Middle Eastern lute, and I play the guitar.